DarthKenar/sdk-javipopopo/README.md

 ## About

-no dependencies, only fetch with or without auth
+fetch fast with or without auth token

+no dependencies

 Our thanks to Master Javi